fathom-playground/playground/README.md

 ### The Fathom Network

 The Playground and the Fathom Network are tied together.
-You are the first users of this protocol.
+We are the first users of this protocol.
 Creating new concepts, and coming to consensus on what they mean and how they can be assessed is integral to leveraging credentials in your adventures.